AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction: Experiments

 \section{Experiments}

 \textbf{Datasets and Features.} We introduce six novel datasets representing realistic \gls{fem} problems that need adaptive meshing to meet common efficiency and accuracy requirements.
 The datasets span $2$D and $3$D domains, as well as diverse applications in physics-based simulation, structural mechanics, and industrial design.
 Depending on the dataset, we generate geometries procedurally, or source them from openly available or custom datasets.
-Expert meshes come from human experts, manually designed and specialized heuristics, or iteratively refining a coarse mesh according to a \gls{fem} error indicator.
+For datasets without a concrete underlying system of equations, we generate meshes from human experts and manually designed, specialized heuristics.
+Other datasets consider a concrete problem, where we employ an iterative refinement heuristic that utilizes a \gls{fem} error indicator.
 Using this heuristic, we create \textit{easy}, \textit{medium}, and \textit{hard} variants of the \texttt{Poisson} dataset to provide expert meshes on different scales.
 Here, more refinement steps results in an expert mesh with more elements and a larger difference between the largest and smallest elements increases, making the dataset more challenging.
 Figure~\ref{fig:task_overview} illustrates representative \gls{amber} meshes from the test set of each dataset.
 Across datasets, mesh resolution ranges from $1\,042$ to $65\,191$ elements.

 Appendix~\ref{app_sec:hyperparameters} provides training details for \gls{amber} and Appendix~\ref{app_sec:mesh_generation} details the mesh generation process.
 We derive dataset-specific features as a function of the process conditions $\mathcal{P}$ for \texttt{Poisson}, \texttt{Laplace} and \texttt{Mold}, as detailed in Appendix~\ref{app_sec:datasets}.
 The \texttt{Poisson} and \texttt{Laplace} datasets use a \gls{fem} solver in the loop for expert mesh generation via an iterative refinement heuristic.
 For these datasets, we therefore provide \gls{fem} solutions as a vertex-level input feature for each mesh.
 For all datasets, we add several geometric features, as detailed in Appendix~\ref{app_ssec:geometric_features}.